Snitish130/ModernWebsite/README.md

 # ModernWebsite
-Simple single page animated website
+Simple single page animated website and its a not a responsive